arkady-emelyanov/toy-data-platform/README.md

 # Toy Data Platform

-Toy data platform for start-up company providing web tracking analytics.
+Toy data platform for a company that provides web analytics.

 ## Status